skills/idea-to-app-with-spark/README.md

 1. Explore advanced features and underlying code

 > [!IMPORTANT]
-> GitHub Spark is currently in public preview to a limited set of users.
-Please verify you have access, or [request it](https://github.com/features/spark), before before beginning.
+> GitHub Spark is currently in public preview.
+Please verify you have access or [request it](https://github.com/features/spark) before beginning.

 ### How to start this exercise